Topics covered in Year 1 Summer Term 2019

 Reading and writing comprehension - A range of fiction, non-fiction and poetry will be shared within the class.
 This will include traditional stories from other cultures around the world, poems with patterned and predictable structures, information texts including recounts of observations, visits and events.

 Grammar and punctuation - We will be focusing greatly on the use of punctuation in both reading and writing.
 This will include using full stops, question and exclamation marks.
-We will also be looking at improving our writing using adjectives.
+We will also be looking at improving our writing using adjectives and verbs.
+We will be working on the prefix: un- and suffixes er, ed, est.

-Word Level Work - We will be mainly focusing on long vowel phonemes and constant blends.
-Daily activities will include blending sounds together to form words containing specific sounds of the week and playing phonic games.
+Word level work - We will mainly focus on long vowel phonemes and consonant blends.
+Daily activities will include blending sounds together to form workds contact specific sounds of the week and playing phonic games.

 The Year 1 children will have to undertake a Phonics Check in June.
 They are required to read 40 words, some of which are real words and some non-words.
 The results of this check will be reported to you in their school report and also have to be reported to the DfE